GeekyAnts/laravel-inertia-sharedo/README.md

 > Note: The entity_name should have the same name as that of the database migration corresponding to the model that you want to share.

-> Sharedo sends error messages back to your application in the error props.
+> Note: Sharedo sends error messages back to your application in the error props.

 If you invite a user who is not present in your database, Sharedo automatically creates it in your users table.
 Also, a new entry is inserted into the `new_users_sharedo` table referencing the user's id as a foreign key and `has_ever_logged_in` property is set to false.

 This can help you differentiate between the users created by sharedo and users created by the usual sign-up flow.

-> To restrict other users from accessing your entities, you have to explicitly use the [Bouncer methods here](https://github.com/JosephSilber/bouncer#cheat-sheet).
+> Note: To restrict other users from accessing your entities, you have to explicitly use the [Bouncer methods here](https://github.com/JosephSilber/bouncer#cheat-sheet).

 ## 6) Customisation